tarantool/doc/doc/reference/tooling/tt_cli/create.rst

 Variables
 ~~~~~~~~~

-Templates can use variables.
-These variables are replaced with their
-values provided upon the template instantiation.
+Templates variables are replaced with their values provided upon the instantiation.

 All templates have the ``name`` variable.
 Its value is taken from the `--name`` flag.